-Applicant can complete an Expressway application for admission to the university through the Part-time Undergraduate and Graduate Admissions office by calling 570-674-6451 or can apply online at https://www.misericordia.edu/apply
+Applicant must complete an Expressway application for admission to the university through the Office of Adult Education and Community Service by calling 570-674-6289.

 It is recognized sonographers possess diverse educational backgrounds to include on-the-job training, hospital based programs, certificate programs, or associate degree programs.
 Thus, the design of the major is to evaluate each applicant on an individual basis and create a plan of study for them based upon current credentials possessed and previous post-secondary credits earned.
-A maximum of 43 credits may be awarded for professional credential credits (PCC) dependent on the possession of ARDMS credentialing specialties in abdominal or obstetrical sonography.
+A maximum of 44 credits may be awarded for sonographic related courses and clinical experience; dependent on specialty certifications held.

 A minimum of 30 credits must be taken at Misericordia University to earn the baccalaureate degree.